 Employees meeting the minimum qualifications of the job should normally be paid up to 10 percent over the minimum of the pay range.
-When computing the salary for non exempt employees hourly rates should be used.
-When computing the salary for exempt employees annual rates should be used.
 However, pay rates for new employees possessing qualifications in excess of the minimum qualifications may be placed at pay rates above 10 percent over the minimum of the pay range, with the appropriate levels of approval.
-Temporary employees are not eligible to receive pay above the minimum and will be paid the minimum of the pay range.

 When considering requests for new hire rates, the University will consider whether the salary rate allows sufficient room for growth and relationships to rates paid to similarly qualified or more experienced employees in the job.
 External salary survey data may be considered, if available.